lsst/df-ops/docs/about/roles.rst

 Application Team Roles
 ======================

-Each Rubin application will have the following roles defined to manage and operate the application.
+Each Rubin application will have the following roles defined in the table below to manage and operate the application.
 A person can hold more than one role.

+The roles are documented in Confluence `here <https://rubinobs.atlassian.net/wiki/spaces/LSSTOps/database/869499108?atl_f=PAGETREE>`__.
+Views are available on the tabs to filter by the Application Grouping.

 .. list-table:: Application Roles
    :widths: 25 25